If you look at my RSpec specs, you will probably notice a wide use of a klass method.

 end

-method is very convenient helper to keep your specs cleaned and flexible, specially when using long namespaces.
+The klass method is a very convenient helper to keep your specs clean and flexible, especially when using long namespaces.

 describe Whois::Client do